scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/eth-and-erc20-token-bridge.md

 # ETH and ERC20 Token Bridge

-## Deposit ETH and ERC20 tokens from Goerli
+## Deposit ETH and ERC20 tokens from L1

 The Gateway Router allows ETH and ERC20 token bridging from L1 to L2 using the `depositETH` and `depositERC20` functions respectively.
-It is a permissionless bridge deployed on Goerli Testnet at `0xeF37207c1A1efF6D6a9d7BfF3cF4270e406d319b` serving Scroll Alpha testnet.
+It is a permissionless bridge deployed on L1.
 Notice that ERC20 tokens will have a different address on L2, you can use the `getL2ERC20Address` function to query the new address.

 {% hint style="info" %}
 **`depositETH`** and **`depositERC20`** are payable functions, the amount of ETH sent to these functions will be used to pay for L2 fees.
 If the amount is not enough, the transaction will not be sent.
 All excess ETH will be sent back to the sender. `0.00001 ETH` should be more than enough to process a token deposit.